Updatable Subscriptions for Transactional Replication

 To update large objects at a Subscriber, use the data types varchar(max), nvarchar(max), varbinary(max) instead of text, ntext, and image data types, respectively.

-If the application requires triggers at the Subscriber, the triggers should be defined with the NOT FOR REPLICATION option at the Publisher and Subscriber.
+- If the application requires triggers at the Subscriber, the triggers should be defined with the NOT FOR REPLICATION option at the Publisher and Subscriber.
+For more information about this option, see Controlling Constraints, Identities, and Triggers with NOT FOR REPLICATION.
 This ensures that triggers fire only for the original data change, but not when that change is replicated.

-The triggers used by immediate updating subscriptions require a connection to the Publisher to replicate changes.
+- The triggers used by immediate updating subscriptions require a connection to the Publisher to replicate changes.
+For information about securing this connection, see Security Considerations for Updating Subscriptions.

 Conflict Detection and Resolution